 where $\alpha$ is the absolute value of the open loop gain, $\beta$ is the feedback factor, and $C1$ is the detector + cabling capacitance.
 The approximation holds as long as $\alpha\beta \gg 1$ and $C1 \gg C_{fb}$.

-The first prototype of this charge amplifier has been tested à 4.2 K in an helium bottle.
+The first prototype of this charge amplifier has been tested à 4.2 K in an helium dewar.
 R9 was a 1 G$\Omega$ resistor (HVC0805 from Ohmite) with a measured value of $\sim$ 2 G$\Omega$ at 4.2K.
 Results are presented on Fig.~\ref{ResultChargeV1} ({\it Top Panels}).

 The linearity was tested by injecting a known sinusoidal (1 kHz) voltage at the input via a 1 pF capacitor.
 The amplitude was varied up to 85 mV, which corresponds to about 32 MeV$_{ee}$ on a 20 pF input capacitance.
 Fig.~\ref{ResultChargeV1} ({\it Top Left}) shows that the linearity is excellent, with a stable gain in all the dynamic up to the output saturation occurring at 15 V. The feedback loop is working nicely to stabilize the gain, getting rid especially of the important transconductance variation at large amplitude.
 The gain is measured to be 115 for an expected value of 100.
-This may come from stray capacitance in the test PCB and variation of the 20 pF dummy detector capacitance from 300 K to 4K even if COG-NPO material was used as the dielectric.
+This may come from stray capacitance in the test PCB and variation of the 20 pF dummy detector capacitance from 300 K to 4K even if COG-NPO material was adopted as the dielectric.